The Rione Terra, the old part of

 Adjacent, as it was, to the mighty port for the Western imperial fleet at Miseno, built by Caesar Augustus, Putèoli was a leading commercial center and cosmopolitan city of the Roman world.
 Even before recent excavations within the Rione Terra, Putèoli's importance was evident from the ruins of the third largest amphitheater in Italy (3 photos).
 The start of construction has been placed during the reign of Vespasian (69-79); construction was paid for by the population of Pozzuoli in honor of the emperor in return for his donations to the city for having sided with him in his battle against Vitellius.

-spaces beneath the floor of the arena are still
+spectators.
+The spaces beneath the floor of the arena

-well-preserved and here it is possible to see what
+are still well-preserved and here it is possible to

-on two floors and having trap-doors that open to
+two floors and having trap-doors that open to the

 After the splendor of the age of Rome, the structure, stripped of its precious marble fittings, was abandoned and almost entirely buried by mud-slides from the higher elevations of the Solfatara hill.
 The first excavations were carried out in 1839 by architect Bonucci (also responsible for the excavations at Herculaneum) and then by architect Ruggiero who finished the clearing of the underground sections.
 The complete excavation of the site was finished in 1946 and 1947.